owasp-dep-scan/blint/README.md

 ![blint logo](blint.png)

 BLint is a Binary Linter to check the security properties, and capabilities in your executables.
-It is powered by [lief](https://github.com/lief-project/LIEF)
+It is powered by [lief](https://github.com/lief-project/LIEF).
+Since version 2, blint can also generate Software Bill-of-Materials (SBOM) for supported binaries.

 [![BLint Demo](https://asciinema.org/a/438138.png)](https://asciinema.org/a/438138)